storybookjs/ember/docs/configure/theming.md

 <!-- prettier-ignore-end -->

 <div class="aside">
-If you're using <code>brandImage</code> to add your own custom logo, you can use any of the most common image formats.
+💡 If you're using <code>brandImage</code> to add your custom logo, you can use any of the most common image formats.
 </div>

-Above we're creating a new theme that will:
+Above, we're creating a new theme that will:

 -  Use Storybook's `light` theme as a baseline.
 -  Replace Storybook's logo in the sidebar with our own (defined in the brandImage variable).
 -  Add custom branding information.

-Finally we'll need to import the theme into Storybook.
+Finally, we'll need to import the theme into Storybook.
 Create a new file called `manager.js` in your `.storybook` directory and add the following:

 <!-- prettier-ignore-start -->